ballerina-attic/resiliency-circuit-breaker/README.md

 ```json
 {"Status":"Order Available in Inventory",   "items":"requested items list"}
 ```
-Please find the implementation of the inventory management service in [resiliency-circuit-breaker/inventoryServices/inventory_service.bal](/inventoryServices/inventory_service.bal)
+Refer to the complete implementation of the inventory management service in the [resiliency-circuit-breaker/inventoryServices/inventory_service.bal](/inventoryServices/inventory_service.bal) file.

 ## <a name="testing"></a> Testing

 ### Try it out

-1. Run both the orderService and inventoryService by entering the following commands in sperate terminals from sample root directory
+1. Run both the orderService and inventoryService by entering the following commands in sperate terminals from the sample root directory.
     ```bash
     $ ballerina run inventoryServices/
    ```